tessarin/dither/README.md

 #### Manual Installation

-Install [`libpng`][lpg] if you haven't already.
+First, install [`libpng`][lpg].
 Running `make` will then compile the program and generate the documentation (requires Perl).
-To install, move the executable and manual file to your desired and appropriate directories in your system.
+To install, move the executable and manual files to appropriate directories in your system.

     $ make
     $ mv dither ~/bin
     $ mv dither.1 ~/man/man1

-Individual targets can also be specified for only compiling or generating the manual page:
+Individual targets can also be specified to only compile the program or to generate the manual page:

     $ make dither
     $ make doc